Main content start

 Gateway Course

-1. Three courses in a single national literature, chosen by the student in consultation both with the advisor and with the Director of Undergraduate Studies for Philosophy and Literature.
+• 3 courses in a single national literature, chosen by the student in consultation with the student's subplan advisor and the Philosophy and Literary Thought Advisor.

 Capstone Seminars

-1. One undergraduate capstone seminar from the PHIL 194 series and
+1. One undergraduate capstone seminar from the PHIL 194 series must be completed

-2. One capstone seminar of relevance to the study of philosophy and literature, as approved by the program committee.
+2. One capstone seminar of relevance to the study of philosophy and literature, as approved by advisor

 Electives